 Next there’s the cost.
-While the older typicals aren’t that expensive, the newer atypicals are some of the most expensive drugs in the psychiatric pharmacopoeia.
-If you’re paying for these drugs out of pocket it’s possible that a prescription for Saphris could exceed your mortgage.
+While the older First-Generation APs (AKA typical or standard APs) aren’t that expensive, the newer Second- & Third-Generation APs (AKA atypical APs) are some of the most expensive drugs in the psychiatric pharmacopoeia.
+Fortunately several of them are now available as generics, including Zyprexa (olanzapine) and Risperdal (risperidone).
+If you’re paying out of pocket for brand drugs still too new for a generic version to be available, it’s possible that a prescription for something like Saphris could exceed your mortgage.

 What is a big deal is to avoid alcohol with antipsychotics.
 Turns out it’s not as big of a deal as I thought it was.
 It’s stupid to drink heavily while taking antipsychotics, like I did when I was first on Risperdal, as I still think some occasional heavy drinking contributed to my nervous breakdown on or about my birthday in February of 2002.
 Yet it’s smart to take antipsychotics if you drink heavily all the time.
 What?
 APs can keep you from frying your brain due to excessive drinking.
 Your liver might explode sooner, but at least you might have it together enough to be living in an SRO instead of a cardboard box when you get to that point.